hellerve/blog/wip/A_Bad_Idea.md

 ```
 <div class="figure-label">Fig. 1: A simple JSON loader.</div>

-Note that the module that we get back in this case would have one definition in
+Note that the module we get back in this case would have one definition in
 it named `value`, which is a little weird, but could potentially be convenient.
 Imagine having a configuration file in JSON that you want to read in; just
 importing it would be so much simpler, right?

-We will also check that the file extension matches the name in the directive as
+We will also check that the file extension matches the name in the directive.
-well.
-This might seem redundant, but while we’re at it and are learning about
+This might seem redundant, but while we’re learning about the black magic of
-the black magic of metaclasses, why not do some extra credit work, right?
+metaclasses, why not do some extra credit work, right?

 ## The code